mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 author: matt_sosna
 ---

-What makes a piece of software good versus great?
-Solving for our _current_ needs is usually straightforward: there are often dozens of ways to write a script that dutifully performs some task.
-But how do we write code that is ready for the _future_, one where we may be faced with 10x or 100x the amount of data to process?
-And how do we create a program that someone else can quickly learn?
+Retrieving and storing data are key components of any code we write.
+This data $-$ a list of IDs, pairs of names and addresses, sets of relationships between users, etc. $-$ can be stored in dozens of ways.
+But _how_ we organize our data will determine whether our script requires one hour to run, or one hundred.

-One major differentiator between good and great code is the proper choice of **data structures**, or methods for organizing data.
+One major differentiator between code that "gets the job done" and code that can scale with our needs is the proper choice of **data structures**, or methods for organizing data.
 Consider these a set of tools whose utility vary depending on how, specifically, we need to interact with data.
 In this post, we'll cover a set of data structures that can handle a range of use cases.
 We'll then implement each structure in Python and answer a few Leetcode questions involving each type.

 Note: this post is aimed at people who understand Python but don't necessarily have a computer science background.